SteveBurkett-AYAH/ns8_api/README.md

 # NS8 API
 This is sample code to create a very simpe API for the NS8 Technical Evaluation.

+Although I have used Express for several years, I am using Restify for this project simply to get some experience using it.
+It also gives me an opportunity to compare the two Node frameworks.

 ## Implemented API Endpoints

 To meet the requirements of this test, only the following endpoints are implemented: